 The Ordinary, the disruptive and jaw-droppingly affordable skincare brand, is over a year old already.
 Can you believe it?
 Industry insiders and skincare obsessives alike are firm fans.
 But if you don’t know your alpha-arbutin acid from your alpha-lipoic acid, it can all seem a bit daunting.
 The Ordinary was founded to offer results-driven products at an affordable price.
 The only catch is that you need to know your ingredients.

 And that’s where we can help.
-In this gallery, we reveal everything you need to know about each product, from what it does to how to use it, plus some skincare tricks from founder Brandon Truaxe along the way.
-Worth noting: All the products are free of parabens, sulfates, and mineral oil (along with other nasties—you can read the full list here), plus the company doesn’t test on animals or pay others to do its dirty work.
+In this gallery, we reveal everything you need to know about each product, from what it does to how to use it, plus some skincare tricks along the way.
+Worth noting: All the products are free of parabens, sulphates and mineral oil (along with other nasties—you can read the full list here), plus the company doesn’t test on animals or pay others to do its dirty work.

-The Basics: Retinol is a vitamin A derivative and is essentially your skin’s best friend.
-It speeds cell turnover, boosts collagen production, tackles pigmentation, reduces fine lines, and unclogs pores.
-(An important note: Do not combine more than one retinoid product.)
-The Ordinary offers Retinol in Squalane from 0.2%, 0.5%, and 1%, which is a light, serum-like consistency.
+The Ordinary offers Retinol in Squalane from 0.2%, 0.5% and 1% (from £5), which is a light serum-like consistency.
 Why the different percentages?
 Retinol can cause irritation in sensitive skin or for first-time users, so you should build up the percentage over time.
 Use it at night after cleansing and applying water-based serums, but before oils or creams.

-The company’s Granactive Retinoids come in a 2% emulsion (a lotion-like consistency) and a 1%, 2%, and 5% in squalane.
-These contain a “next-generation” retinoid active complex that offers accelerated results, which is why it’s slightly more expensive.
+The company’s Granactive Retinoids come in a 2% emulsion (a lotion-like consistency) and in a 1%, 2% and 5% in squalane (from £8).
+These contain a “next generation” retinoid active complex that offers accelerated results, which is why it’s slightly more expensive.
 Use it at night after cleansing and applying water-based serums, but before oils or creams.

 This contains L-ascorbic acid, the purest and most potent form of vitamin C. Blended with light silicones, this heavy serum feels seriously silky.
 For the first couple of weeks, you can expect it to tingle on use.
 Use at night after water-based products.

-The jar contains a vitamin C powder, a format that means the potent ingredient stays stable and avoids oxidization.
-Mix the fine and fast-absorbing powder into water or other water-based serums or solutions, and apply to the skin morning and night.
-When using pigmentation-tackling vitamin C in the day, be sure to apply SPF to further prevent pigmentation production caused by daylight.
+The jar contains a Vitamin C powder, this format means the potent ingredient stays stable and avoids oxidisation.
+Mix the fine and fast-absorbing powder into water or other water-based serums or solutions and apply to the skin morning and night.
+When using pigmentation-tackling Vitamin C in the day be sure to apply SPF to further prevent pigmentation production caused by daylight.

-An important thing to note: Avoid using these two products with niacinamide (another skin-brightening ingredient we’ll discuss later).
-Choose these if you want fast results and can handle that initial tingling.
+[Ed. note: Avoid using these two products with niacinamide (another skin-brightening ingredient we’ll discuss later).
+Choose these if you want fast results and can handle that initial tingling.]

 Unlike L-ascorbic acid, this ingredient stays stable in water, which means this light water-based serum is more pleasant to use and still offers notable brightening results.
 Use morning and night before oils and creams.